-TAKE NOTICE that the City of Salem, by Resolution September 14, 2020 will sell at public auction on Thursday, October 8, 2020 at 10:00 A.M. at 1 New Market Street, Salem New Jersey at which time bids will be received for the following parcels:
+TAKE NOTICE that the City of Salem as authorized by Resolution of the Common Council will sell at public auction on March 10, 2021 at 11:00 A.M. at 1 New Market Street, Salem New Jersey at which time bids will be received for the following parcels:

 - Any person bidding upon the land and premises shall, by act of bidding accept the terms and conditions of sale as set forth in the Resolution authorizing the sale, the advertisement for sale and conditions made known at the time of auction.

 - Offers may be made by an individual, partnership, corporation or governmental entity with any or all acting on their own behalf.
 Bids will not be accepted from proxies or agents for another.
 No bid will be acceptable unless it is made orally.
 Unless a bid shall exceed a bid immediately preceding it by at least five hundred ($500.00), it shall not be acceptable.
 The bid shall not be assignable.

 - The City reserves the right to withdraw from sale any of the lands and premises for any reason whatsoever prior to the time the lands and premises are struck off to the successful bidder.

 - Upon the close of bidding the highest qualified bidder, as designated by the City Clerk or his designee, shall submit 10% of the final bid in cash or by certified check made payable to the City of Salem and shall immediately execute an offer to purchase at his bid price, which offer shall include the terms and conditions specified herein.
 Said offer shall be irrevocable for sixty (60) days from the date of the public sale.
 This deposit shall be made subject to return in the event of rejection of said offer by the City Council.
 If the bidder leaves the public auction without submitting the deposit as required, the property will immediately be exposed for sale, subject to these same conditions.